cibily/Pixelant/README.md

   2. Orange for the other slide that are not active now

-* Dropdown Menu
+### Dropdown Menu

-I choose to change the color background for the link hover.
+I changed the color background for the link hover.
 The new background and the link color were modified in the variable.less file (bootstrap folder).

 ![Alt text](./img_readme/dropdown-menu.jpg "dropdown menu")

-* Rouded images
+### Rouded images

-I created the rounded images with a border radius background orange.
+I created the rounded images as border radius background orange.
 After that, I positioned a font-icon in the center of the circle.

 ![Alt text](./img_readme/orange-image.jpg "orange icon")

-* Social Icon
+### Social Icon

 I decided to create it as in-line list of clickable icons.

-* Form
+### Form
 Screen readers will have problem if you create a form without label.
 For this reason I used for each label the .sr-only class.
 In this way the label will be not visible for the user but only in the code.

 I also change the color shadow (visible when is active) in the variables.less file.